 By Gina Gallagher | Citizens Contributor

 The social justice movement of 2020 was our worldwide wake-up call for change.
 And now more than ever, we must all come together to commemorate the work, people, and events that promote diversity, equity, and inclusion.
 That's why at Citizens, we’re proud to celebrate Asian American Pacific Islander Heritage Month (AAPIHM) this May, and to work every day to drive social justice to create greater understanding, knowledge, and empathy in the workplace – and the world.

 Enacted in 1990 through a proclamation by President George H. Bush, and celebrated every May, APAHM was conceived to recognize the contributions, culture, and achievements of Asian American and Pacific Islanders living in the United States.

-In the spirit of this important awareness event, we’re proud to highlight the journeys and successes of six of our Asian and Pacific Islander American colleagues who have made us a stronger organization.
+In the spirit of this important awareness event, we’re proud to highlight the journeys and successes of five of our Asian and Pacific Islander American colleagues who have made us a stronger organization.

 Let’s meet them: